 - Algebra II and/or Trigonometry

 Math is confusing to some people because they try to perform too many steps all at once, and the reason they get into this bad habit is that math has traditionally been taught this way.
-Some of the best math tutors in the country recommend the tutoring method of breaking down math problems into a series of micro steps, which allows struggling pupils to think carefully about each step in the process.
+Some of the best math teachers in the country recommend the tutoring method of breaking down math problems into a series of micro steps, which allows struggling pupils to think carefully about each step in the process.
 When math problems are divided into the smallest possible steps, students can consider each step separately from the others, and it prevents them from getting confused by problems that seem easy to others but that are actually complicated.

-Effective math tutoring methods help even out the performance of students in a math class and eliminate the damaging bell curve that harms the confidence of some students and discourages them from pursuing more challenging educational goals.
+Effective math teaching methods help even out the performance of students in a math class and eliminate the damaging bell curve that harms the confidence of some students and discourages them from pursuing more challenging educational goals.
 It takes a patient and understanding teacher to walk someone through each tiny step in the process of solving a math problem because every student has a different path to understanding.
 In other words, some people may get confused about one part of a problem while others get confused about a different part.
-The tutor needs to be creative when investigating why a student doesn’t understand a particular point in a math problem, and there are many resources for tutors to use as a reference point before taking on this challenge.
+The professor needs to be creative when investigating why a student doesn’t understand a particular point in a math problem, and there are many resources for teachers to use as a reference point before taking on this challenge.

 Bringing Algebra Students Up to Speed

-It can be a very satisfying feeling to help a student catch up with the rest of the class and begin getting good grades in math, and there have been many examples of algebra tutors completely removing the bell curve from primary school math subjects by breaking down problems into their microscopic parts.
+It can be a very satisfying feeling to help a student catch up with the rest of the class and begin getting good grades in math, and there have been many examples of algebra teachers completely removing the bell curve from primary school math subjects by breaking down problems into their microscopic parts.
 By removing inequality from math classes, these teachers help every student in the class score excellent grades, rather than only a few pupils in the class.
 To make math problems easier for everyone in the class, instead of giving them problems such as -8 + 4, teachers can ask them simple questions like, “If I lose eight dollars and gain four dollars, is that good or bad?”
 It may seem like adding -8 and 4 only takes one step, but there are actually several micro steps that can trip up some students and discourage them from trying to score well on future exams.
-The most effective tutoring methods really depend on the grade level of the pupil and on his or her level of confidence, so the tutor has to observe these details before beginning instruction.
+The most effective methods really depend on the grade level of the pupil and on his or her level of confidence, so the tutor has to observe these details before beginning instruction.

-Identifying Different Types of Math Students
+Identifying Different Types of Algebra Students in Las Vegas, NV

 In higher-level courses, students need to be able to confidently perform complex operations and make abstract connections between patterns and numbers.
 For secondary and post-secondary students, the best techniques involve helping people know when to use a particular rule for a problem so that they can properly categorize sets of problems for better comprehension on exams and homework.
 In these upper-level courses, students need to learn how to recognize problems and choose the appropriate rule to use solve a problem, so tutors can use methods such as memorization games and flash cards to drill these ideas into the pupil’s memory.

 Teacher instructors who work with math teachers say that the biggest mistake new teachers make is thinking that students learn best when teachers make problems simple and easy to solve.
 The truth is that students learn best when they are encouraged to participate in solving a problem and given the responsibility of offering their own solutions.
 If the student isn’t actively involved in the lesson, then the tendency is for him or her to nod off or let the information slip away without absorbing it.
 By asking the student for responses to questions, he or she builds a sort of muscle memory of the solution method, so to speak.
-Article on identifying the type of learner that you are.
+Check out this article on identifying the type of learner that you are.

 With older students, this approach may be frustrating due to the lifetime of incorrect learning habits acquired from primary and secondary school.
-For high school and college tutors, it’s even more important to patiently walk the learner through each micro step in the process and make sure he or she fully understands why the step was performed.
+For high school and college teachers, it’s even more important to patiently walk the learner through each micro step in the process and make sure he or she fully understands why the step was performed.
 Simply getting the right answer isn’t enough of a success because the student is really only guessing the answer if the process isn’t totally understood.
 At each step, the tutor needs to ask the learner why the step was performed, and the instructor needs to be ready to spend as much time as necessary getting the pupil up to speed.

 It may take several weeks to begin seeing improvements in the student’s performance on tests, and sometimes a student just doesn’t want to get better at math.
 In this case, it’s a good idea to make the learning session as easy and enjoyable as possible by focusing on each tiny step in the solution method.
 Perhaps an entire lesson can be devoted to helping the student understand a particular sticking point or mathematical concept.